-If you are looking for an answer to the above question, you have come looking in the right place.
-The answer is YES! you can definitely sharpen stainless steel knives with a whetstone.
+The answer is YES!
+You can definitely sharpen stainless steel knives with a whetstone.
 Usually, diamond-based whetstones are the best options for sharpening the stainless steel knives and the whole process takes no longer than 7 minutes.
 You can also use sandpaper or water stones for stainless steel knives as well.

 What Tools Do You Need For Sharpening Stainless Steel Knives With A Whetstone?